 - Uninsured or unlicensed drivers

-- Damage to private, municipal or highway property (think a homeowner’s lawn, telephone pole or guard rail)
+- Damage to private, municipal, or highway property (like a homeowner’s lawn, telephone pole, or guard rail)

 - Pedestrians or bicyclists

 You must also call your insurance provider to report the incident.

 What to Do If You Are in a Collision